lee2sman/everyday/README.md

 yiddish bund (pirate) radio station in the car. tim gave me a reminder of an idea i had and i implemented a minimal version.
 259
 experimental intuitive idea. took photos walking to studio today and have them populate this page. plain 'gallery' without js. experimental zine-sign with js in p5.
+260
+took no time at all. some little test from playing around with w3schools looking at html color names.